Adaptive Window Selection for Financial Risk Forecasting: Simulation studies

-The data is therefore piecewise stationary and an appropriate window is required for forecasting.
-We set the threshold level to $\beta = 0.9$ and estimate the thresholds using $500$ bootstrap replications.
+The data are therefore piecewise stationary and an appropriate window is required for forecasting.
+We set the threshold level to $\beta = 0.9$ and estimate thresholds using $500$ bootstrap replications.
 Each experiment is replicated $n=1000$ times.
-The forecasting procedure for both the mean and VaR begins at $t_0=501$, and we compare our method with SAWS approach of \cite{huang2025stability}, the rolling window approach, and full (recursive) window approach.
+The forecasting procedure for both the mean and VaR begins at $t_0=501$, and we compare our method with the SAWS approach of \cite{huang2025stability}, the rolling window approach, and full window approach.
 We consider the risk level of $\alpha=0.95$ in VaR forecasting.

 For the SAWS approach, we follow the parameter settings in Section~7.1 of \cite{huang2025stability}, motivated by the fact that the expected loss functions for mean and VaR forecasting are, respectively, strongly convex and smooth, and Lipschitz continuous.
-Specifically, we set $\alpha_\tau = 0.1$ and $C_{\tau} = 0.3$ for mean forecasts, and $\alpha_\tau = 0.1$ and $C_{\tau} = 0.5$ for VaR forecasts.
+Specifically, we set $\alpha_\tau = 0.1$ and $C_{\tau} = 0.3$ for mean forecasts, and $\alpha_\tau = 0.1$ and $C_{\tau} = 0.5$ for VaR forecasts throughout Section \ref{sec:Sim}.
 At each time $t$, the fixed-window approach uses rolling windows of sizes $k \in \{250, 500, 750\}$, corresponding approximately to one-, two-, and three-year windows.
 The full-window approach incorporates all available historical observations up to time $t-1$.
-For the fixed window with $k=750$, the full window is used whenever fewer than 750 past observations are available.
+For the fixed window with $k=750$, the full window is used whenever the past observations are fewer than 750.